cabrerac/cabrerac.github.io/_includes/_snippets/reinforcement-learning.md

             <div class="column vertical-top text-left" style="width: 100%">
                 <br>
                 <p>The utility function allows the agent to <b>select actions by using the principle of maximum expected utility</b>.
 The agent chooses the action that maximises the reward for
-                the next step plus the expected discounted utility of the subsequente step:</p>
+                the next step plus the expected discounted utility of the subsequent step:</p>
 <br>
 $$
 \pi^*(s) = \arg\max_{a \in A(s)} \sum_{s'} P(s'|s,a) [R(s,a,s') + \gamma U(s')]
 $$
-<br>The utility of a state is the expected reward for the next transition plus the discounted utility of the next state, assumming that the agent chooses the optimal action.
+<br>The utility of a state is the expected reward for the next transition plus the discounted utility of the next state, assuming that the agent chooses the optimal action.
 The utility of a state
 is given by:
 $$
 U(s) = \max_{a \in A(s)} \sum_{s'} P(s'|s,a) [R(s,a,s') + \gamma U(s')]